 If you haven’t joined the Stitching Together Crochet Community on Facebook, now would be a great time to do it!
 I cannot wait to see all your progress and finished shots as we work on this bag together.
 Even after the CAL is over, I am looking forward to continuing to interact with you in the group and to grow together as crocheters!

-Purchase on Etsy Purchase on Ravelry
+Purchase in my Shop Purchase on Etsy Purchase on Ravelry

 Crochet Circle Bag Intro